 Applied and interdisciplinary issues related to riversExamples of cross-cutting issues include water and ecosystem management, restoration ecology, environmental modelling, decision support systems for riverine management, conservation biology and ecology, aquatic species management, and innovative aspects of science education.

 Rapid publicationThe editors of River Systems are aware of the importance of timely review and publication.

 On average, papers submitted to RS were reviewed within 47 days in 2011, compared to after 62 days in 2010.
 To submit a paper to River Systems online, click "Submit manuscript online" on the menu to the left.
 Accepted papers are published online (FastTrack) immediately after they were accepted and typeset.

-Online VersionRegular subscriptions include free access to the online version.
+Online VersionRegular subscriptions include access to the online version.
 River Systems also participates in CrossRef which allows direct access to referenced papers which are available online.
 The online edition is hosted by Ingenta, refer to the access instructions for details.
 Regular subscribers should enable their access by following these.

 Publication information1 volume consists of 4 numbers, 1 volume is published per annum.

 - Google Scholar

 - Science Citation Index (applied for)